-- 1. Emotional Connection: Start by establishing an emotional connection in order to improve your chances to convince your audience.
-You can pose questions, provide personal anecdotes, or explain why you choose this product. - 2.
-Show the Problem (why): Convince your audience that you are addressing a substantial problem that is worth solving. - What was the assigned task?
-What is the problem? - How do you know if it's a problem?
-What main research and findings do you have that backs this up? - Who are you solving this problem for? - 3.
-Draw the Solution (how): Show how you are aiming to solve the problem in general lines, without exposing your product (yet). - What are some of the alternative solutions that people are using today? - Why are they not working out for them? - What is your solution and primary goals?
+- 1. Emotional Connection: Start by establishing an emotional connection in order to improve your chances to convince your audience. - 2.
+Show the Problem (why): Convince your audience that you are addressing a substantial problem that is worth solving.

+What is the problem?

+How do you know if it's a problem?
+Do you have primary or secondary research to back this up?

+Who are you solving this problem for?

+3. Draw the Solution (how): Show how you are aiming to solve the problem in general lines, without exposing your product (yet).

+What are some of the alternative solutions that people are using today?
+Why are they not working out for them?

+What is your solution?